-Each week, our educators and mentors will compile and answer a short list of questions that have come from learners during discussions.
-These will be attached to the page on November 2nd 2018.
+Each week, our educators and mentors will compile and respond to some questions and comment that have come from learners during discussions.
+These will be attached to the page by 12pm on November 1st 2019.

 Davy’s nitrous oxide experiments – on himself and others – are detailed in his book Researches, Chemical and Philosophical; Chiefly Concerning Nitrous Oxide, published in 1800, but there also exist unpublished letters and manuscript diary entries from this period.
 As one would expect, the published account differs considerably from these, for example in adopting a more objective ‘scientific’ tone.